 Changing tables are often made from cheap materials and therefore don’t last as long, inevitably creating more waste.
 A well-made solid wood changing table can last for years, but often, babies will want to transition to a standing diaper change around one year of age.
 (Some transition a bit earlier, some later.)
 This makes your use for a changing table short-lived.

-Alternatively, a nice real wood dresser will not only last for years but be useful.
+Alternatively, a nice real wood dresser will last for years and be useful.
 It’s a win-win!
-A solid wood dresser in the short term can be more expensive but long term it is less costly.
+A solid wood dresser in the short term can be more expensive, but long term, it is less costly.
 In an effort to cut down on your carbon footprint and save money, wood dressers can easily be found at second-hand stores.

 7. Changing Pad

 We previously mentioned the slew of chemicals that can be found in PVC.
 Well, most traditional changing pads are made of, you guessed it, vinyl – which often contains phthalates and heavy metals.
 On top of that, BPA and flame-retardant chemicals are also present.
 In most cases, they also contain polyurethane foam.